BCC Communication Pathway

 Open WithWorship and gratitude.
 Celebrate before you plan.

 CelebrateBaton pass stories.
 Real names, real moments.
-This is the most important agenda item.
+Most important agenda item.

 AssessDefining objectives: achieved?
 Partial?
 Why?
 What did we learn?